 Great Britain Poultry Register

-There is a legal requirement for all commercial poultry keepers with 50 or more birds to register their premises.
+There is a legal requirement for all poultry keepers with 50 or more birds to register their premises.
 The voluntary registration of premises with fewer than 50 birds is encouraged.

 Bird gatherings are currently permitted in Scotland under the general licence.
 The organiser of the gathering is responsible for ensuring that the conditions of the general licence are complied with, including strict biosecurity requirements.
 Further information and advice is available in our Gatherings FAQ.